ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Reference/SDK API Reference.md

 === "Rust"

-    ```rust
+    ```Rust
     pub struct PurchaseDetails {
-            /// The sender address where the fees goes to.
+        /// The main address where the fees goes to.
+        pub main_address: String,
+        /// The auxiliary address where the amount minus fees goes.
-            pub system_address: String,
+        pub aux_address: String,
         /// The amount to be paid.
-            pub amount: Decimal,
+        pub amount: f64,
-            /// The status of transaction
+        /// The fees to be paid.
-            pub status: ApiTxStatus,
+        pub fees: f64,
     }
     ```

 === "JSON"